-Soma – Drug, Medical and Patient Information
+Soma – Drug, Medical, Patient Information – The Sleeping Doctor

 Soma is used, along with rest, physical therapy, and other measures, for the relief of acute, painful muscle strains and spasms.

 Soma alone will not heal your muscles.
 You need to follow the program of physical therapy, rest, or exercise that your doctor prescribes.
 Do not attempt any more physical activity than your doctor recommends, even though Soma temporarily makes it seem feasible.

 Take Soma exactly as prescribed by your doctor.

 Take it as soon as you remember if only an hour or so has passed.
 If you do not remember until later, skip the dose you missed and go back to your regular schedule.
 Do not take 2 doses at once.

 Store at room temperature in a tightly closed container.

 What side effects may occur when taking Soma?

 Side effects of Soma cannot be anticipated.
 If any develop or change in intensity, inform your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking Soma.

 More common side effects of Soma may include: